Arch-Network/arch-cli/README.md

 ## Project Structure

-After initialization, your project will have the following structure:
+After you run `arch-cli project create`, your project will have the following structure:

 ```
 my-arch-project/